 - When they ask about the old pacifier (verbally or with gestures), let them know it’s gone.
 Then redirect them to the new pacifier.

 You’ll have to do step 5 a lot, depending on your child.
-We used a sing-song voice and would just repeat (sometimes ad nauseum), “Uh oh, Old binky gone.
-Where’s new binky?”
+We used a sing-song voice and would just repeat (sometimes ad nauseum), “Uh oh, Old binky was gone.
+Where’s the new binky?”
 Our kids then thought it was a game of hide-and-go-find the new binky, which made them like it more.

 And don’t forget – you can train your child to hold the pacifier in their mouth by gently tugging on it while they’re actively sucking on it.
 Sometimes the reverse psychology method actually works – and this is one of those rare times.